TenderSure-Africa-SEZ/trific-platform-docs/docs/guides/development/index.md

 # Development Guides

-Technical guides for developers building on the Trific platform.
+Technical guides for developers building on the TRIFIC platform.

 ## Getting Started